Content warning: Suicide attempt

 With an average elevation of 10,761 feet, Bhutan is the highest country in the world, beset on all sides by the world’s two most populous countries, China and India.
-It’s not alone.
+It doesn’t ensure that pressure alone.
 The second-highest country, Nepal, is also sandwiched between the two Asian colossi.
 Despite all they share, Bhutan and Nepal don’t border one another.
 They’re separated by a relatively tiny wedge of land 40 miles wide.
 This is Sikkim, the lost kingdom of the Himalayas.
 At its metaphorical height, Sikkim was an independent nation with a king known locally as the Chogyal.
-But while its neighbor and cultural cousin Bhutan’s king was praised and lauded from the start, the Chogyal of Sikkim suffered a different fate, one that would have him witness the dissolution of his country and everything he held dear.
+But while its neighbor and cultural cousin Bhutan’s king was praised and lauded from the earliest days of his reign, the Chogyal of Sikkim suffered a far different fate, one that would force him witness the dissolution of his country and everything he held dear.

 This is the story of the last Chogyal of Sikkim.

 While it lived, Sikkim was a small country about the size of Delaware, which itself is a state that, if not for Joe Biden and limited liability companies, you wouldn’t know exists.
 Today, the land that once made up the kingdom boasts a population of 610,000, putting it somewhere between Wyoming and North Dakota, the latter a state I can’t compare it to because I don’t know anything about it.
 (It has Fargo the city but not Fargo the movie, and that’s enough for me.)